chipsalliance/firrtl-spec/spec.md

 The keyword `of`{.firrtl} is used instead of the colon (`:`{.firrtl}) since `Passthrough` is not a type.

-The principal type of a submodule instance is bundle type determined by its ports.
+The type of a submodule instance is bundle type determined by its ports.
 Each port creates a field in the bundle of the same name.
 Among these fields, `output` ports are flipped, while `input` fields are unflipped.